 Seek further professional advice

-Face2Face can provide on-site and in-person expert advice with clear, impartial and reassuring HR support to help you to avoid tribunal claims.
-Their areas of expertise include: disciplinary meetings, grievance meetings, HR investigations, appeals and much more.
+Croner Face2Face can provide on-site and in-person expert advice with clear, impartial and reassuring HR support to help you to avoid tribunal claims.
+Its areas of expertise include: disciplinary meetings, grievance meetings, HR investigations, appeals and much more.
 Call 0161 830 2510 for further information.